Proof-of-Learning is Currently More Broken Than You Think: Empirical Evaluation of Efficient Verification of Valid Proofs

 \section{{Empirical Evaluation of Efficient Verification of Valid Proofs}}

-{In this section, our goal is to empirically explore the theoretical claims made on the robustness and efficiency of proof verification (see \S~\ref{sec:giving_guarantees_with_pol}), specifically, the reproducibility and {representativeness} assumptions. } {Arising from \S~\ref{ssec:good_training}, where we identify that imprecise tolerance to noise is a vulnerability in proof verification, we introduce a novel attack that outperforms prior attacks targeting this (see \S~\ref{subsec:spoofs}).} {After, }we propose an attack against the top-$Q$ selection mechanism {(for more efficient verification), showing that it indeed does not identify representative subsets.}
+In this section, our goal is to empirically explore the theoretical claims made on the robustness and efficiency of proof verification (see Section~\ref{sec:giving_guarantees_with_pol}), specifically, the reproducibility and representativeness assumptions.
+Building on the findings in Section~\ref{ssec:good_training}, where we identified that imprecise tolerance to noise is a vulnerability in proof verification, we introduce a novel attack that outperforms prior attacks targeting this vulnerability (see Section~\ref{subsec:spoofs}).
+Additionally, we propose an attack against the top-$Q$ selection mechanism showing that it indeed does not identify representative subsets.
+Both attacks belong to the category of structurally correct spoofs, which means the adversary creates an invalid proof but the proof passes the verification by either targeting the (non-optimal) choice of noise tolerance or the representative subset.

-{\bf Experimental Setup:} For the following experiments, we use the same setup from Jia~\etal~\cite{jia2021proof}: we evaluate all following experiments using CIFAR-10 and CIFAR-100~\cite{Krizhevsky09learningmultiple} datasets, which are two commonly studied image classification tasks.
-To ensure a fair comparison with prior work~\cite{jia2021proof}, we used ResNet-20 and ResNet-50~\cite{he2015resnet} as the model architecture for the two tasks respectively, and trained the models with a batch size of 128 for 200 epochs.
-Unless specified, all experiments are repeated 5 times and figures visualize the confidence interval.
+{\bf Experimental Setup:} For the following experiments, we use the same setup from \jia: we evaluate all following experiments using CIFAR-10 and CIFAR-100~\cite{Krizhevsky09learningmultiple} datasets.
+To ensure a fair comparison with prior work~\cite{jia2021proof}, we used ResNet-20 and ResNet-50~\cite{he2015resnet} as the model architecture for the two tasks{,} respectively, and trained the models with a batch size of 128 for 200 epochs.
+Unless specified, all experiments are repeated 5 times and the figures include the confidence interval.

-\subsection{{On} the Reproducibility in \pol}
+\subsection{On the Reproducibility in \pol}

+Recall that in Section~\ref{ssec:good_training}, we analyzed one of the fundamental assumptions for the \pol protocol: reproducibility of gradient updates.
+We proved the existence of optimal per-step verification thresholds, but due to the noise encountered while performing the computations, it remains an open problem as to how to construct the optimal verification strategy.
+Prior work by \zhang , discussed in Section~\ref{subsec:spoofs}, has implicitly exploited the vulnerability of static thresholds in verification to create spoofs (\ie they did not point out this vulnerability).